NilanjanaLodh/OpenPrinting_CUPS_Backend/README.md

 Build and installation
 ----
-- make gen
+- make gen   _(Generates the interface code from the interface definition)_
 - make
-- sudo chmod u+x install.sh
+- sudo make install _(Installs the backends)_
-- sudo ./install.sh
+- make release  _(Generates the headers and libraries in the /release folder)_